 Lounges at the Swan and Dolphin

-Additionally, Shula’s, Kimono’s, Bluezoo, and Il Mulino all have separate lounges within their restaurants.
-Here is the stand-alone lounge, Phins, located in the main lobby at the Dolphin.
+Shula’s, Kimono’s, Bluezoo, and Il Mulino have separate lounges within their restaurants.
+Here is a photo of Phins, the stand-alone lounge in the Dolphin’s main lobby.

 Disney’s Dolphin Restaurants

-Our first stop is Fuel, which is a counter service restaurant.
-But really, it’s more of a store that mainly offers grab-and-go items.
+We’ll start on the Dolphin side of the two hotels.
+Our first stop is Fuel, which is a quick-service restaurant.
+But really, it’s more of a convenience store that mainly offers grab-and-go items.

 Fuel is located off the main lobby of the Dolphin hotel.
 It’s the largest store of its kind at Disney.